 This could have occurred as the result of a seizure.
 It could have occurred as a result of coning.
 I have looked at the possibility that it could have been due to medication with rectal Diazepam.
 I note the child was given 2.5mgs but it was stated that within one minute of administration of this she had a large bowel motion and I presume most of the Diazepam actually came out.
 Certainly the recommended dose of Diazepam that can be given to a child who is seizing is 500mcg/kg.
 Therefore she could have been given up to 4.5mgs and certainly 2.5mgs given rectally to this age of child for a seizure would be appropriate.
-I am aware that some child have the intravenous route and these events are very rare.
+I am aware that some child have idiosyncratic reactions to Diazepam but normally this would be if they are given by the intravenous route and these events are very rare.